pythian/opsviz/readme.md

 - `GithubOauthSecret` - *Github Oauth App Secret to use for doorman authentication.
 Leave empty for none.*
 - `GraphiteVolumeSize` - *Size of disk in GB to use for graphite ebs volumes*
 - `OpsWorksStackColor` - *RGB Color to use for OpsWorks Stack*
+- `PagerDutyAPIKey` - *The pagerduty api key if you want sensu alerts forwarded to pagerduty*
-- `RabbitMQCertificateARN` - *ARN of hte certificate to use for rabbitmq*
+- `RabbitMQCertificateARN` - *ARN of the certificate to use for rabbitmq*
 - `RabbitMQLogstashExternalPassword` - *RabbitMQ Password*
 - `RabbitMQLogstashExternalUser` - *RabbitMQ User*
 - `RabbitMQLogstashInternalPassword` - *RabbitMQ Password*